-"No Xena." she says quickly.
-"Why don't you focus on other things that fourteen year olds do.
-I hear that nice boy, Petracles likes you.
+"No, Xena."
+She rejects quickly.
+"Why don't you focus on other things that fourteen-year-olds do?
+I hear that nice boy, Petracles, likes you.
 I'm sure you'll like him as well if-"

-This could cause me a spanking, but I don't care as I protest.
-"I don't want a boyfriend!"
+"No!"
+Interrupting her could cause me a spanking, but I don't care as I protest, "I don't want a boyfriend!"

-"Xena of Amphipolis.
-You calm that tone down with me." my mother rebuke me.
-"You may not want a boyfriend now, but in the long run, you will."
+"Xena of Amphipolis, you calm that tone down with me."
+My mother rebuke.
+"You may not want a boyfriend now, nonetheless, in the long run, you will."

 My mother looks apprehensive.
-"Surely you don't want a girlfriend for a lover."
+"Surely you don't want a female for a lover."

 What?
 Is that even possible?